colorfulgrayscale/angular-radial-plot/README.md

 Angular.js Radial Plot Directive
 ================================

-I think radial plots are cool.
-I also think Angular.js and d3.js are cool, so I decided to create an Angular.js directive for creating customisable radial plots... and here it is! :)
+I think radar graphs are cool.
+I also think Angular.js and d3.js are cool, so I decided to create an Angular.js directive for creating customisable radial plots... and *BLAM*, here it is!

+You can see a demo of the current feature set [here](http://gordyd.github.io/).

 I welcome any contributions.
 Please feel free to fork and improve.